Donders-Institute/bidscoin/docs/workflow.rst

     options:
-      -h, --help            show this help message and exit -b NAME, --bidsmap NAME
-                            The study bidsmap file with the mapping heuristics.
+      -h, --help            show this help message and exit -b, --bidsmap NAME    The study bidsmap file with the mapping heuristics.
 If the bidsmap filename is just the base name (i.e. no '/' in the name) then it is assumed to be located in the current directory or in bidsfolder/code/bidscoin.
-Default: bidsmap.yaml
-      -t NAME, --template NAME
-                            The bidsmap template file with the default heuristics (this could be provided by your institute).
+Default: bidsmap.yaml -t, --template NAME   The bidsmap template file with the default heuristics (this could be provided by your institute).
 If the bidsmap filename is just the base name (i.e. no '/' in the name) then it is assumed to be located in the bidscoin config folder.
                             Default: bidsmap_dccn
-      -p NAME [NAME ...], --plugins NAME [NAME ...]
+      -p, --plugins NAME [NAME ...]
                             List of plugins to be used.
 Default: the plugin list of the study/template bidsmap
-      -n PREFIX, --subprefix PREFIX
+      -n, --subprefix PREFIX
-                            The prefix common for all the source subject-folders (e.g. ``Pt`` is the subprefix if subject folders are named 'Pt018', 'Pt019', ...).
+                            The prefix common for all the source subject-folders (e.g. 'Pt' is the subprefix if subject folders are named 'Pt018', 'Pt019', ...).
 Use '*' when your subject folders do not have a prefix.
 Default: the value of the study/template bidsmap, e.g. 'sub-'
-      -m PREFIX, --sesprefix PREFIX
+      -m, --sesprefix PREFIX
-                            The prefix common for all the source session-folders (e.g. ``M_`` is the subprefix if session folders are named 'M_pre', 'M_post', ..).
+                            The prefix common for all the source session-folders (e.g. 'M_' is the subprefix if session folders are named 'M_pre', 'M_post', ..).
 Use '*' when your session folders do not have a prefix.
 Default: the value of the study/template bidsmap, e.g. 'ses-'
-      -u PATTERN, --unzip PATTERN
-                            Wildcard pattern to unpack tarball/zip-files in the sub/ses sourcefolder that need to be unzipped (in a tempdir) to make the data readable.
+      -u, --unzip PATTERN   Wildcard pattern to unpack tarball/zip-files in the sub/ses sourcefolder that need to be unzipped (in a tempdir) to make the data readable.
 Default: the value of the study/template bidsmap
-      -s, --store           Store newly discovered data samples in the bidsfolder/code/provenance folder (useful for editing e.g. zipped or transferred datasets) -a, --automated       Save the automatically generated bidsmap to disk and without interactively tweaking it with the bidseditor
+      -s, --store           Store newly discovered data samples in the bidsfolder/code/provenance folder (useful for editing e.g. zipped or DICOMDIR datasets) -a, --automated       Save the automatically generated bidsmap to disk and without interactively tweaking it with the bidseditor
       -f, --force           Discard the previously saved bidsmap and log file, instead of reusing them